TNH-Scholar Project Vision¶

 - Footnotes, references, and contextual markers.

-- A flexible AI-assisted research environment that:
+- A flexible, human-centered AI-supported research environment that:

 - Helps users search, explore, compare, and understand teachings.